naturalis/FloraDataMining/README.md

 What is the project about?

+Plant species can be determined with the help of some books mentioned Floras.
+There are multiple types of plants and multiple types of Floras.
+When a botanist wants to determine a plant he must access the correct Flora.

+To make these Floras more accessible, these are digitalized in an XML format mentioned FlorML.
+The XML format is recogizable for humans and for machines.

-Plants species can be determined with the help of  a books mentioned Flora's.
-These Flora's are digitalized in an XML format mentioned FlorML to make them more accessible.
-When digitalized, the Flora data can be mined when it is put in table form.
-Because of this, a matrix is developed with species on one axis and relevant plant features (characters) on the other axis.
-To do this, first the characters present in the FlorML file were listed and the text belonging to some relevant elements in the FlorML file was ordered more.
-All these steps are performed with the programming language Python.
+The reason the digitalisation is not only the accessibility.
+When digitalized, the Flora data will be put into table form.
+Then, some tests can be performed with this table to find correlation between species and their traits (mentioned characters).
+So, the text in the new XML file is converted to a table with species on one axis and relevant plant features (characters) on the other axis.
+This is performed with the programming language Python.

+The different steps in constructing the matrix

 Parsing the relevant characters
-The python script MakeCharacterList.py makes a list of all characters in a FlorML file.
-The input is the FlorML file, and the output is the character list.
-Because some names are used for different character types, all characters are displayed together with their superiors on the axis of the matrix,  like for example “/grandparent/parent/child”.
-This list is used to build the matrix, and relevant characters can be selected from this list.
+First a list was made of all chracters that are in a particular FlorML file.
+With the help of this list, it is possible to select the characters relevant for the study by hand.
+Because some names are used to define different character types, all characters are displayed together with their superiors, like “/grandparent/parent/child”.

 Ordering the text in the FlorML file
-The text belonging to some elements in the FlorML files first must be ordered, before the matrix could be constructed.
-There were some places where the text belonging to the relevant elements did not occur on the correct place.
-The script OrderXml.py reads a FlorML file, and gives as output,  FlorML file containing the same information with the text put at the correct places.
+Before continuing the matrix construction, the text in the current XML file had to be ordered.
+Converting the text from a book to XML is very comprehensive, and because of this there were some  incorrectnesses in where some text parts were displayed in the XML file.
+This makes the construction of the matrix with a programming language too complex.
+Because of this, first a code was written to put the texts displayed on the wrong place to the correct places.

-Constructing the final matrix
+The construction of the final matrix
-The python script OrderCharacters.py constructs a matrix of the species and the characters.
-The input files are a FlorML file, and a csv file including the relevant the characters, their number, “Y” or “N” to select which characters are relevant, and some notes on each line.
-An example of a line is “1,/dispersal,N,1x mentioned”.
-This will probably be changed to make the script read a list containing the relevant characters instead of this specific format, but until now this gave some unwanted newline characters in the matrix.
-The script also adds the habitat data to the matrix.
+Finally a code was written to construct a matrix with species and characters.
+The input files are a FlorML file, and a csv file including the relevant the characters.
 The output is a tab-delimited file containing the final matrix.
+The rows represent the species and the columns represent the characters.